aadarsh-patel/movie_catalog/README.md

 ### 2. Widget test
-Widget tests are for..... testing the widgets. <br/>It is to check whether our widget is working as we intended it to be or not. <br/>To run widget test on this app, run command `flutter run test/widget_test.dart` <br/>Widget tests are slower than unit tests but still fast enough that it is hard to see the tap on BookmarkIcon button.
+Widget test is to check whether our widget is working as we intended it to be or not. <br/>To run widget test on this app, run command `flutter run test/widget_test.dart` <br/>Widget tests are slower than unit tests but still fast enough that it is hard to see the tap on BookmarkIcon button.
 | |        |
 |-|--------|
 | |![](https://github.com/aadarsh-patel/movie_catalog/blob/master/gifs/widget_test.gif)|